 We get it.
-But before you start spending loads of cash with your aesthetician you should know a few more facts.
+But before you start spending loads of cash with your aesthetician, you should know a few more facts, including:

-- Your pore size is part of your genetic code.
+- Pore size is part of your genetic code.
 The size you have is in your DNA.
 If your parents have large pores, chances are, you do too.

 - Pores are important.
 They have specific functions (aside from being noticeable) that help keep your skin healthy, so you need them to be clear and healthy so they can do their job.

 Now that we’ve covered a few myth-busting pore basics let’s talk about what you can do about your visible pores.

 We’ll start by explaining what your pores do (other than play host to blemishes and bumps), how you can keep them healthy, and how you can minimize (aka “shrink”) your pores.

 Pores are simply openings in your skin, and each pore has a corresponding hair follicle.

 Even if you can’t see the hair, the follicle, and the hair, are present.
 The follicle is the shaft that extends downward from the pore.
 Essentially, the pore is like an opening at the top of a tube, and the tube is the follicle.

 The main function of the pores is to keep your skin lubricated and hydrated.
 Your pores secrete an oily substance called sebum, which is your skin’s natural lubrication.
 Sebum is a mixture of salt, cholesterol, and fatty acids.

 Your pores secrete sebum to help keep it moisturized and protected from external stressors.
 It’s a good and necessary part of your skin health.
 However, it does contribute to whether your pores are visible and the development of acne.
 Read on.